isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **<u>Mathematics Assessment Items Writer (Primary)</u>**

-Officer is required to write assessment items for primary topics for the AI-Adaptive Learning System.
-For each assessment item, officer will craft hints and feedback based on students’ responses to the items.
+Officer is required to write assessment items for primary topics for the AI-Adaptive Learning System.&nbsp; For each assessment item, officer will craft hints and feedback based on students’ responses to the items.
 Officer is expected to write 20 distinct assessment items with corresponding hints and feedback per man day.
-Officer will work closely with curriculum specialists who will guide this writing with samples of feedback for the various types of assessment items, and attend reviews to improve the quality of feedback written.
+Officer will work closely with curriculum specialists who will guide this writing with samples of feedback for the various types of assessment items, and attend reviews to improve the quality of feedback written.&nbsp;

-Note: Officer must be familiar with the current primary Mathematics syllabus, assessment standards and typical student responses to Mathematics questions.
+Note:&nbsp;Officer must be familiar with the current primary Mathematics syllabus, assessment standards and typical student responses to Mathematics questions.&nbsp;

-Period of Engagement
+Period of Engagement&nbsp;

 *   Short Term for 89 Days